s2gos-dev/s2gos-controller/docs/contributing.md

-# About the DTE-S2GOS client project
+# Contributing to the project

 ## Changelog